Bpem9/SplTeleLogger/README.md

 - Definitely, yes.
 As a developer, I'm deciding what information I'll collect from telegram app.
 I guess, logs from other important security apps are customizable too.

 **"What uses cases / correlations / alerts the Security team can make using the collected data?"**
-- There are many correlations might be installed, for example: correlation between amount of failed loggings in account.
-Or correlation of amount of messages at a time period.
+- There are many correlations might be installed, for example: correlation of amount of messages at a time period.
+Or between the amount of changed admins at a time.
 We can even develop an alert that starts each time created message(in case we are monitoring telegram chat/channel) includes some pre-setted regex expressions or files.

 **"Any additional thoughts you consider relevant"**
 - The IT Security is a big industry with many different details, themes, scopes and the fact that information leaks are still happening means that there always some space to improve.